The Evolution of Semiconductor Foundries: A Deep Dive into its Technological Advancements

 1. Process Miniaturization: Foundries have made significant strides in shrinking the size of transistors and other components on a chip.
 This miniaturization, measured in nanometers (nm), allows for more transistors to be packed onto a single chip, leading to increased performance and functionality.

-2. Advanced Materials: Foundries have developed new materials with improved electrical properties, such as high-k dielectrics and metal gates, to enhance transistor performance and reduce power consumption.
+2. Altnivelaj Materialoj: Foundries have developed new materials with improved electrical properties, such as high-k dielectrics and metal gates, to enhance transistor performance and reduce power consumption.

 3. 3D Integration: Foundries have adopted advanced packaging techniques, such as through-silicon vias (TSVs) and interposers, to stack multiple chips vertically.
 This enables higher performance, reduced power consumption, and smaller form factors.